10 Alternatives to Short Sales for Your Home

 Being upside down in your home is a heartache.
-It's almost as though there is a monkey on your back, and he won't get off.
+It's almost as though there is a monkey on your back and he won't get off.
 But there aren't any 12-step programs for sellers who owe more than their homes are worth.
-Here are my top 10 Short Sale Alternatives that you might want to consider if you decide that a traditional short sale is not for you:
+Here are 10 short sale alternatives that you might want to consider if you decide that a traditional short sale is not for you.

 It means you stop paying the mortgage.
 Maybe you ask about cash for keys.
 But you let the home go into foreclosure without trying to save it.
 For some sellers without recourse loans, walking away might not carry any liability except for the social and financial stigma of foreclosure.

-You won't feel so badly about how much your home is presently worth if you don't have a mortgage on it.
+You won't feel so bad about how much your home is presently worth if you don't have a mortgage on it.

 Refinance your mortgage through a government refinance program.
 Some refinance programs, such as HARP, allow you to refinance the entire mortgage, providing your loan is Fannie Mae or Freddie Mac.
 Other programs allow for a refinance up to a certain loan-to-value percentage.